mattermost/mmctl/docs/mmctl_roles_system_admin.rst

 ~~~~~~~~

-Make some users system admins
+Make some users system admins.

 ::